Alpha-Synuclein transgenic Mouse Models

-Some mutations of alpha-synuclein have been identified that increase the risk for familial PD.
 These findings have led to the generation of several transgenic mouse models that express different isoforms of human alpha-synuclein under control of different promoters, in order to investigate pathological changes and test the efficacy of pharmaceutical compounds in preclinical drug development studies in vivo.
 Consequently, interference with aggregation of alpha-synuclein is a common target in the development of pharmaceutical approaches to prevent or ameliorate PD.

 D-Line transgenic Mouse Model

 Strong immunoreactivity of human alpha-synuclein protein is evident in different subsets of neuronal somata in the above-mentioned areas, and both expression and aggregation of alpha-synuclein increase over age (Amschl et al. 2013, BMC Neurosci 9;14:6).
 This distinct histopathological pattern allows testing the efficacy of pharmaceutical compounds to interfere with, or even reverse, the progression of alpha-synuclein accumulation.
 Additional immunoreactivity occurs in presynaptic cortical terminals, consistent with its role as a presynaptic protein.